 I always advise clients to make sure that they hire an attorney that is that is experienced with handling Violation of Probation matters.
 For a lawyer to be able to successfully handle a Violation of Probation matter that lawyer must know how to talk to Judges, Prosecutors and Probation Officers, so as to try to get their client back on track with their Probation.
 You need to find a lawyer that knows how to handle a delicate matter like this so that they can get their client back into Probation instead of heading to jail.

 If you are facing a Violation of Probation case, contact James Dimeas for a free and confidential consultation.
-You can always speak to Mr. Dimeas at 847-807-7405.
+You can always speak to Mr. Dimeas personally by calling 847-807-7405.
 James Dimeas can help you avoid jail for your Violation of Probation.